saymrwulf/tensorflow/notes.md

-2024-01-12T05:25:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2024-02-23T03:39:00 - Refactor for clarity, might break a few tests though (tensorflow) 2024-02-23T18:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)
+2024-01-12T05:25:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2024-02-23T03:39:00 - Refactor for clarity, might break a few tests though (tensorflow) 2024-02-23T18:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2024-02-23T05:29:00 - Minor doc updates: linking to article on quantization (tensorflow)